What is endometriosis?

 While each woman may experience symptoms differently, these are the most common symptoms:

-- Pain, cramps which may be felt in the abdomen or lower back during your period
+- Pain and cramps that may be felt in the belly or lower back during your period

 - Pain during sex